Scientists probe hidden Hormone's role in prediabetes

 Summary

 This study looks at how a hormone called GLP-1, made in the pancreas, helps control blood sugar in people with prediabetes.
-Researchers will block the hormone's action to see how it affects insulin and glucagon release.
-The goal is to learn why some people develop type 2 diabetes.
+Researchers will give a drug that blocks GLP-1 to see how it changes insulin and glucagon release.
+The goal is to understand why some people with prediabetes go on to develop type 2 diabetes.
 About 60 adults with stable weight and no diabetes will take part.

 Disclaimer Read more